arjun-menon/alteza/README.md

 of keeping things small and simple.
 Alteza doesn't try to do a lot of things; instead it simply offers the core crucial functionality that is common to most static site generators.

-Alteza also imposes very little _required_ structure or a particular "way of doing things" on your website.
+Alteza also imposes very little _required_ structure or a particular "way of doing things" on your website (other than requiring unique names).
 You retain the freedom to organize your website as you wish.
 (The name _Alteza_ comes from a word that may be translated to [illustriousness](https://m.interglot.com/en/es/illustriousness) in Español.)

-A core design decision of Alteza is executing code (and writing little scripts) to generate your website.
+A key design principle of Alteza is writing little scripts and executing such code to generate your website.
+Your static site contain arbitrary Python that is executed, at the time of site generation.
+[PyPage](https://github.com/arjun-menon/pypage), in particular, makes it seamless to include actual Python code inside page templates.
 (This of course means that you must run Alteza with trusted code, or in an isolated container.)

 #### Installation